-- Volcanic activity include emissions, and seismic related geophysical processes, such as mass movements, landslides, rockslides and surface collapses, debris or mud slides, pyroclastic flows, surges, ashfall, mudflows for the volcanic threat; [secondary effects such as landslides, the pyroclastic flows and surges would actually cause damage through various mechanisms such as their physical impact, heat (so therefore, fires) etc.].
-The integrated volcanic hazard zone map developed by the Seismic Research Centre at UWI (Figure 8), demonstrates the condition of risk for volcanic hazard in Saint Lucia - Tsunami: a series of ocean waves generated by sudden displacements in the sea floor, landslides, or volcanic activity.
+- Earthquake sub-categories include ground vibration, liquefaction and ground rupture (unlikely for Saint Lucia).
+Other threats under this sub-category include secondary effects, common to a number of other hazards such as fires, landslides etc., which may result due to the ground vibration effects. - Volcanic activity includes emissions and seismic related geophysical processes, such as mass movements. landslides. rockslides. surface collapses, debris or mud slides, pyroclastic flows, surges, ashfall, mudflows for the volcanic Secondary effects such as landslides, threat. pyroclastic flows and surges would actually cause damage through various mechanisms such as their physical impact, heat (so therefore, fires) etc. The integrated volcanic hazard zone map developed by the Seismic Research Centre at UWI (Figure 7.1), demonstrates the condition of risk for volcanic hazard in Saint Lucia. - Tsunami is a series of ocean waves generated by sudden displacements in the sea floor, landslides, or volcanic activity.
 In the deep ocean, the tsunami wave may only be a few inches high.
-The tsunami wave may come gently ashore or may increase in height to become a fast moving wall of turbulent water several meters high74.
-Tsunamis in the Caribbean region fall into two categories: teletsunamis, triggered by earthquakes along faults off the coast of Portugal, and tsunamis generated by earthquakes along the faults of the Caribbean Plate boundaries.
+The tsunami wave may come gently ashore or may increase in height to become a fast moving wall of turbulent water several meters high.
+Tsunamis in the Caribbean region fall into two categories: 1) teletsunamis triggered by earthquakes along faults off the coast of Portugal, and 2) tsunamis generated by earthquakes along the faults of the Caribbean Plate boundaries.